bgorlick/colorterm/README.md

 Distributed under the Boost Software License, Version 1.0.
 (LICENSE_1_0.txt or copy at https://www.boost.org/LICENSE_1_0.txt)

+## Developer Notes
+This project was inspired by many color libraries including Pygments (python) and termcolor (c++).
+The aim is to provide a high level of performance, powerful features and ease of use.

 ## Contributions
-Contributors are welcome - this library is designed to make managing and expressing with colors in c++ easier and more streamlined!
+Contributors are welcome - this library is designed to make managing and expressing with colors in c++ easier, streamlined and enjoyable.